 This limited-time-only collaboration cafe located in Sumida sits right at the base of Tokyo Skytree.
 It’s themed after the popular video game, Kirby.
 It opened in early April and their current summer edition menu is available only from June 11th to September 23rd.
 As a mild video game fan, I decided to give it a chance.
 And, wow, going inside is like diving right into the video game itself.

 Right through the entrance to this kawaii cafe, there is a spot where you can take pictures with Kirby and his friends before you are escorted to your table.
-Once you are seated, you are greeted by even more characters in your menu.
+Once you are seated, you are greeted by even more characters on your menu.
 They’re included in everything, from coffee to pancakes, sandwiches and more.

 I opted for the coffee-and-vegetable curry since it was one of the only seemingly vegetarian options.
 The coffee curry (on the left of the plate pictured above) had mushrooms and some sweet potato pieces in it, with just the slightest hint of coffee.
 The tomato-based vegetable curry (on the right of the plate pictured above) had eggplants and broccoli.
 The rice in the center made was a nice addition to both.